 It's far more than just good looking though.
 Tight and twisty from start to finish, the 3.147-mile-long street circuit allows almost no margin for error, with even the smallest mistake from a driver proving costly more often than not, sending them into the barriers.

 The race often gets close to the two-hour limit of action too, given its low-medium speed layout and demanding characteristics and its use of the Safety Car pretty much every year.

-Various changes have been made over the years to find the perfect layout, with Turns 1, 10, 13, 14, 22 and the pit lane all being modified.
 As a result, the race provides more entertaining action than many other street circuits.

+Various changes have been made over the years to find the perfect layout, with Turns 1, 10, 13, 14, 22 and the pit lane all being modified, while ahead of the 2023 staging, what was Turns 16-19 were re-profiled, creating one long straight and reducing the number of corners from 23 to 19.

 If you asked each driver what they think are the most challenging races in the sport, the Singapore Grand Prix would undoubtedly be mentioned by most if not all of them.